 This, as you can imagine, is a problem.
 It’s a unique kind of guilty suffering to know that you have so much to be grateful for and so much potential, yet feel like it’s just outside your grasp.

 So why does this happen?
 How did we get so busy?
 I have a tiny-big theory that we get so busy a.) because we live in a culture that glorifies it, and “busy” just creeps up on us, and b.) we’re actually afraid to put our deepest ambitions, first (it’s intimidating as hell!), and c.) we’ve got old stuff, old habits and ways of being, that have lead us not to trust ourselves.

 In essence, we don’t trust in ourselves, in what we want, in our inherent enoughness and goodness, or in our capabilities.
 So, we turn to what we think “works”: doing, doing, doing.

 So why don’t we trust ourselves?
 It’s different for everyone.
 Sometimes, it’s because we’ve never truly known ourselves, never really taken the time to understand who we are and what we want.
 Other times, life has shifted and we haven’t yet taken time to process the transition.
 Other times, it’s because we haven’t–deep, deep down really-really and truly-truly–healed the old voices of parents or authority figures who first conditioned us to doubt our capabilities.

 All of these lead up to some form of fear (or whatever word you want to use in its place: self-doubt, lack of confidence, anxiety, shame, etc.).

 In my experience–and I’ve been doing this work for more than a decade–absolutely everyone’s got something they fear, some place of limitation that they push up against.
-This isn’t about kicking fear’s ass or getting rid of fear or becoming “fearless.”
+You don’t need to kick fear’s ass or get rid of fear or become “fearless.”